prudentian/dock-symfony-demo/README.md

 Installation
 ------------

 1. Clone this repo.
-Go inside folder `docker`
+Go to project folder
 2. Run `docker compose build --no-cache` to build fresh images
 3. Run `docker compose up --pull --wait` to start the application

+Wait for about a minute for the application to be initialized

+Usage
+-----

+Access the application in your browser at the given URL (<//http://localhost:8080/> ).

+You should see the demo landing page ....
+`Welcome to the Symfony Demo application`

 #### Stop application
 Run `docker compose down --remove-orphans` to stop the Docker containers

-Usage
------

-Access the application in your browser at the given URL (<http://localhost:8000> by default).

 License